sagar290/colorPicker/readme.md

 # Simple Py color picker

 Hello World, this is a simple color picker application script.
-This script will get the color code wheneve you take position of your mouse.
+This script will get the hexa color code when you hover over something.

 ![Gif of color picker](ss.gif)